As drones were sighted flying above gardens, people couldn’t agree on the term “invasion of privacy.”

 Some onlookers wondered if the drone belonged to the cops because they claimed to have heard sirens in the vicinity.

-“I believe it belongs to the police, because there are a lot of sirens coming in the direction of New Brighton,” one individual remarked.
+One person said: “I think it belongs to the police, loads of sirens headed New Brighton ways.”

 “Four police cars just up from the primmy,” said another.